zubbyproj/ai-model-comparison/README.md

 A Flask-based web application that allows users to compare responses from multiple AI language models side by side.
 The application provides a modern, user-friendly interface with features like dark mode, model selection, and response sharing.

+## Live Demo
+You can try the application at: [Your Render URL after deployment]

 ## Features

 - Compare responses from multiple AI models simultaneously